PoCInnovation/SmartShark/README.md

 # SmartShark - An IDS with some Machine Learning

-The SmartShark project is the fruit of the work of Valentin De Matos and Quentin Fringhian, two Epitech studients managed by the Poc assosiation.
-The project started in April 2020 and is still in progress.
+The SmartShark project is the fruit of the work of Valentin De Matos and Quentin Fringhian, two members of the student R&D center PoC Innovation.<br>
+The project started in April 2020 and finished in August 2020.

 ## What is SmartShark (SmSh) ?